edych304/insurance-portfolio-analysis/README.md

 - Geography
 - Vehicle value

-The analysis uses the `dataCar` dataset and performs the portfolio calculations directly in SQL.
+The analysis uses the `dataCar` dataset from `insuranceData` and performs the portfolio calculations directly in SQL.

 ## Key findings